NDA Maths · Indefinite Integration

 Definition

 A function is periodic with period if .
 Integrating a periodic function need NOT give a periodic result.
 Example: is periodic, but carries a term that grows without bound.
 So 'the integrand is periodic' is true, while 'the antiderivative is periodic' is false — two statements that look linked but are not.
+Two inverse relations underpin all of this: integrating a derivative returns the function (up to ), and differentiating an integral returns the integrand.

 Worked example